SpeciesConservationLandscapes/scl-obs/README.md

 # scl-obs
-Repository for species observation schema templates and code for producing probability grids from observations
+Repository for species observation schema templates and code for producing probability grids from observations.

+Use integrated_sdm_final.R and functions_modified.R

 ## Repository Structure